BishalJena/splitwise-telegram-connector/README.md

 └── .gitignore
 ```

-## Security Notes
-- Never commit your `.env` file
+---

+## 5. Troubleshooting & Tips
+- **OAuth Issues:** If you get redirect errors, check that CALLBACK_BASE_URL matches your public URL in both `.env` and Splitwise app settings.
-- Keep your OAuth and API tokens secure
+- **ngrok:** If your ngrok URL changes, update both `.env` and Splitwise.
+- **Expense Parsing:** If the bot can't parse your message, try rephrasing or use `/help` for examples.
-- Regularly rotate your API keys
+- **Supermemory Errors:** Ensure your API key is valid and you have network access.

-- User tokens are stored in `user_tokens.json` (gitignored)
+---

+## 6. Changelog Highlights
+- **Accurate expense splitting:** Handles rounding and ensures shares sum to total.
+- **Robust error handling:** Only confirms expenses if Splitwise API succeeds.
+- **Semantic memory:** All user data is partitioned and searchable.
+- **Production-ready:** Secure, tested, and easy to deploy.

+---

-## License
+## 7. License
 MIT License